Up to 60% off sofas & mattresses — limited‑time deals.

 • What we liked

-• Adjustable backrest angles for real posture variety
+• Adjustable backrest angles gave us more posture options

-• Memory-foam feel reduced pressure on longer sits
+• Memory-foam feel reduced pressure in longer sits

 • Compact size worked well in tight layouts